 In 2015 Paul decided to take on a performance career outside of the band and, following an endorsement from Janis Gaye (Marvin’s wife), landed himself a spot at ‘The World’s Biggest Northern Soul Weekender’ at Butlins Skegness where he performed alongside Motown greats Kim Weston, Brenda Holloway, The Velvelettes and The Contours.

 Paul impressed organiser Russ Winstanley enough to be invited to perform regularly at his events.
 As a result, Paul has since worked with Tobi Legend, Dean Parrish, P.P.
 Arnold, Eddie Holman, Tommy Hunt, Sidney Barnes, Chris Clark, Pat Lewis, Geno Washington, The Flirtations and more.

 Having become close friends with many of these Northern Soul legends, Paul put together a charity recording, under the name ‘Northern Soul Survivors’, and along with Chris Clark, Tommy Hunt, Sidney Barnes, Pat Lewis, Dean Parrish, Johnny Boy and The Signatures, released a new version of the iconic ‘Do I Love You (Indeed I Do)’.

-Paul is currently promoting ‘Tomorrow’s Love’ and is due to appear for the third successive year at the ‘Northern Soul Survivors’ weekender in September 2017 alongside yet more Northern Soul legends.
+Paul is currently promoting vinyl releases of his Detroit recordings and is due to appear for the fourth successive year at the ‘Northern Soul Survivors’ weekender in September 2018 alongside yet more Northern Soul legends.